super-vip/Static-Binaries/tailscale/README.md

 change in the future.

 SUBCOMMANDS
-  up          Connect to Tailscale, logging in if needed down        Disconnect from Tailscale set         Change specified preferences login       Log in to a Tailscale account logout      Disconnect from Tailscale and expire current node key switch      Switch to a different Tailscale account configure   Configure the host to enable more Tailscale features syspolicy   Diagnose the MDM and system policy configuration netcheck    Print an analysis of local network conditions ip          Show Tailscale IP addresses dns         Diagnose the internal DNS forwarder status      Show state of tailscaled and its connections metrics     Show Tailscale metrics ping        Ping a host at the Tailscale layer, see how it routed nc          Connect to a port on a host, connected to stdin/stdout ssh         SSH to a Tailscale machine funnel      Serve content and local servers on the internet serve       Serve content and local servers on your tailnet version     Print Tailscale version web         Run a web server for controlling Tailscale file        Send or receive files bugreport   Print a shareable identifier to help diagnose issues cert        Get TLS certs lock        Manage tailnet lock licenses    Get open source license information exit-node   Show machines on your tailnet configured as exit nodes update      Update Tailscale to the latest/different version whois       Show the machine and user associated with a Tailscale IP (v4 or v6) drive       Share a directory with your tailnet systray     Run a systray application to manage Tailscale completion  Shell tab-completion scripts
+  up           Connect to Tailscale, logging in if needed down         Disconnect from Tailscale set          Change specified preferences login        Log in to a Tailscale account logout       Disconnect from Tailscale and expire current node key switch       Switch to a different Tailscale account configure    Configure the host to enable more Tailscale features syspolicy    Diagnose the MDM and system policy configuration netcheck     Print an analysis of local network conditions ip           Show Tailscale IP addresses dns          Diagnose the internal DNS forwarder status       Show state of tailscaled and its connections metrics      Show Tailscale metrics ping         Ping a host at the Tailscale layer, see how it routed nc           Connect to a port on a host, connected to stdin/stdout ssh          SSH to a Tailscale machine funnel       Serve content and local servers on the internet serve        Serve content and local servers on your tailnet version      Print Tailscale version web          Run a web server for controlling Tailscale file         Send or receive files bugreport    Print a shareable identifier to help diagnose issues cert         Get TLS certs lock         Manage tailnet lock licenses     Get open source license information exit-node    Show machines on your tailnet configured as exit nodes update       Update Tailscale to the latest/different version whois        Show the machine and user associated with a Tailscale IP (v4 or v6) drive        Share a directory with your tailnet systray      Run a systray application to manage Tailscale appc-routes  Print the current app connector routes completion   Shell tab-completion scripts

 FLAGS
   --socket value
     	path to tailscaled socket (default /var/run/tailscale/tailscaled.sock)

 $ ./tailscale/tailscaled_amd_x86_64_Linux -version
-1.88.3
+1.90.1
-  tailscale commit: f453b350e4ac2b690498137e3a07894437831730
+  tailscale commit: 724a8a253b039911d5285af649bcb4452cf6cba1
-  long version: 1.88.3-tf453b350e-g6ebb4c936
+  long version: 1.90.1-t724a8a253-g726972ec3
-  other commit: 6ebb4c936d785481a61603ecd7d361020b44ecff
+  other commit: 726972ec33b79e7e7def84c16ad6c711f4108223
-  go version: go1.25.1
+  go version: go1.25.3

 Usage of ./tailscale/tailscaled_amd_x86_64_Linux:
   -bird-socket string